QSO Party was held during the 3rd full weekend in March.

 station in Virginia, please send an email with the

-2019 Virginia QSO Party will be designed by the Vienna
+for the 2019 Virginia QSO Party was designed by the

-Wireless Society (VWS).
-This club is one of the
+Vienna Wireless Society (VWS).
+This club is one of

 Plaques and Sponsors: